 - Liberty State Park in Jersey City, New Jersey

 - Selected a hotel in New Jersey 20 minutes from Liberty State Park so our drive to the ferry terminal was easy.
+We decided to not use public transportation.

 - Arrived as early as possible to the port to limit crowds through ferry terminal security and on eventually, the Island.